-The sequence of events within a trial was as follows: the word "READY?" was presented at the centre of the screen and participants pressed the spacebar to begin the trial.
-The screen then blanked for 400ms after which a central fixation cross was displayed along with two empty boxes (a white frame against the black background), one on either side of fixation.
-The fixation remained onscreen for an unpredictable interval (randomly selected from 200, 600, 1000, 1400, 1800, or 2200ms), after which it disappeared leaving only the two boxes.
-Fifty milliseconds after fixation offset a cue appeared in one of the boxes for 100ms, disappeared for 50ms, then reappeared for 100ms, producing an attention-capturing, flashing effect (Roberts et al., 1994).
-Then 50ms after the second cue offset, the target appeared in one of the boxes for 100ms followed immediately by a mask which consisted of an "H" displayed for 50ms followed by an "8" displayed until a response was made.
-In the hi-demand condition, the cue and target appeared in different boxes (antisaccade).
+The sequence of events within a trial was as follows: the word READY? was presented at the center of the screen, and participants pressed the space bar to begin the trial.
+The screen then went blank for 400 ms, after which a central fixation cross was displayed along with two empty boxes (a white frame against the black background), one on either side of fixation.
+The fixation remained onscreen for an unpredictable interval (randomly selected from 200, 600, 1,000, 1,400, 1,800, or 2,200 ms), after which it disappeared leaving only the two boxes.
+Fifty milliseconds after fixation offset, a cue appeared in one of the boxes for 100 ms, disappeared for 50 ms, and then reappeared for 100 ms, producing an attention-capturing, flashing effect (Roberts et al., 1994).
+Then 50 ms after the second cue offset, the target appeared in one of the boxes for 100 ms followed immediately by a mask which consisted of the letter Hdisplayed for 50 ms followed by the number 8 displayed until a response was made.
+In the high-demand condition, the cue and target appeared in different boxes (antisaccade).
 Participants had to identify the target letter using the 1, 2, and 3 keys of the number pad, which were relabeled B, P, and R.

-To familiarize participants with the response mapping and pacing of the task, all participants began with 36 practice trials on which targets appeared at fixation (without cues).
-After the initial practice, participants completed 54 trials of either the hi-demand (antisaccade) or lo-demand (prosaccade) version of the task, depending on condition.
+To familiarize participants with the response mapping and pacing of the task, we began the experiment with all participants completing 36 practice trials on which targets appeared at fixation (without cues).
+After the initial practice, participants completed 54 trials of either the high-demand (antisaccade) or low-demand (prosaccade) version of the task, depending on condition.
 Following the saccade task, participants completed the mood scale followed by the same version of operation span used in previous experiments.

-The demand level of the initial task had no impact on operation span, t(48) = 1.26, p = .21, d = 0.37 (M = 52.9%, SD = 16.0 for the antisaccade condition M = 58.7%, SD = 16.3 for the prosaccade condition), indicating that the demanding antisaccade task did not deplete resources needed for operation span.
+The demand level of the initial task had no impact on operation span, t(48) = 1.26, p = .21, d = 0.37 (M = 52.9%, SD = 16.0, for the antisaccade condition; M = 58.7%, SD = 16.3, for the prosaccade condition), indicating that the demanding antisaccade task did not measurably deplete resources participants needed for operation span.
 To ensure the antisaccade task was indeed more demanding than the prosaccade task, we examined performance on the two saccade tasks.
 Participants in the antisaccade condition correctly identified only 71.38% of the targets (SEM = 3.30%), whereas participants in the prosaccade condition identified 94.1% (SEM = 0.93%), t(48) = 6.17, p < .001.

 These results provide a strong test of the claim that working memory span is vulnerable to resource depletion.
-Here, participants preformed a well validated, highly demanding task (antisaccade) known to tap the same cognitive resources as complex span (Kane et al., 2001; Unsworth et al., 2004), yet suffered no deficit on a subsequent span task.
+Here, participants performed a well-validated, highly demanding task (antisaccade) known to tap the same cognitive resources as complex span tasks (Kane et al., 2001; Unsworth et al., 2004), yet suffered no deficit on a subsequent span task.